microsoft/api-guidelines/Guidelines.md

 Services MAY increment their version number for nonbreaking changes as well, if desired.

 Use a new major version number to signal that support for existing clients will be deprecated in the future.
-When introducing a new major version, services MUST provide a clear upgrade path for existing clients and develop a plan for deprecation that is consistent with their business group's policies.
+When introducing a new major version, services MUST provide a clear upgrade path for existing clients and develop a plan for depreciation that is consistent with their business group's policies.
 Services SHOULD use a new minor version number for all other changes.

 Online documentation of versioned services MUST indicate the current support status of each previous API version and provide a path to the latest version.

 ### 12.3.
 Definition of a breaking change
 Changes to the contract of an API are considered a breaking change.
-Changes that impact the backwards compatibility of an API are a breaking change.
+Changes that impact the backwards compatibility of an API are breaking change.

 Teams MAY define backwards compatibility as their business needs require.
 For example, Azure defines the addition of a new JSON field in a response to be not backwards compatible.